Drillbit Taylor: Plot

-On the first day of high school, freshmen Wade and Ryan witness bullies Terry Filkins and Ronnie attack a geek, Emmit, stuffing him into his locker.
-Wade interferes, so the two begin endlessly targeting Wade and Ryan along with Emmit, whom Wade and Ryan befriend; the other students are too scared to step in for fear of being targeted too, and the principal will take no action since Filkins is an emancipated minor whose parents are in Hong Kong (also Filkins often acts innocent).
+On the first day of high school, freshmen Wade and Ryan witness bullies Terry Filkins and Ronnie attack geek Emmit, stuffing him into his locker.
+Wade interferes, leading the two to continuously focus their bullying on Wade and Ryan, as well as Emmit, whom Wade and Ryan become friends with; the rest of the students are too afraid to step in, worried they might also become targets, and the principal will not take any action since Filkins is an emancipated minor whose parents are in Hong Kong (also, Filkins frequently acts innocent).

 After Filkins threatens to kill the trio for attempting to report him, Wade suggests hiring a bodyguard.
-They place an ad on the Internet, and after a series of disturbing interviews with ex-cons and hired guns, they end up selecting Drillbit Taylor.
+They place an ad on the Internet, and after many disturbing interviews with ex-cons and hired guns, they end up selecting Drillbit Taylor.
 Drillbit pretends to be a martial arts expert and mercenary but is really a homeless beggar, whose real intention is to rob them and use the money to buy a ticket to Canada.

-Drillbit suggests they find some common interests with Filkins and Ronnie.
+Drillbit suggests they find common interests with Filkins and Ronnie.
 Ryan challenges Filkins to a rap battle but gets carried away and ends up unintentionally humiliating him.
-So, an angry Filkins, alongside Ronnie, ambushes the trio.
+Furious, Filkins, alongside Ronnie, ambushes the trio.
 Trying out a tactic Drillbit taught them ultimately fails.
-The boys are furious with his teachings.
-But they decide to bring him to school as a substitute teacher, and in that capacity he is able to protect them.
-While there, Drillbit meets a teacher, Lisa Zachey, and they start a sexual relationship.
+The boys decide to bring him to school as a substitute teacher, and in that capacity he manages to protect them.
+While there, Drillbit meets teacher Lisa Zachey, and they start a sexual relationship.

 One morning as his mother is driving him to school, Ronnie sees Drillbit showering at the beach; his mother reveals that he is homeless, and that she is one of many he asks for money frequently.
 Filkins finds the boys and punches Drillbit.
 Later, at Wade's, they catch Drillbit's homeless friends stealing everything in sight.
 Drillbit confesses that his real name is Bob; he went AWOL from the U.S. Army and his name was Drillbit because he hurt his pinky finger in high school with a drillbit.